braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/sync_catalogs_data.md

 - Create a catalog in the [Braze dashboard]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalogs/catalog/#method-2-create-in-browser)
 - Create a catalog using the [Create catalog endpoint]({{site.baseurl}}/api/endpoints/catalogs/catalog_management/synchronous/post_create_catalog/)

-Any changes to the catalog schema (for example, adding new fields, changing field type) must be made through the catalogs dashboard before updated data is synced through CDI.
+Any changes to the catalog schema (for example, adding new fields, changing field type) must be made through the catalog dashboard before updated data is synced through CDI.
 We recommend making these updates when the sync is paused or not scheduled to run to avoid conflicts between your data warehouse data and the schema in Braze.

-## Step 2: Integrate Cloud Data Ingestion with catalogs data
+## Step 2: Integrate Cloud Data Ingestion with catalog data
-The setup for a catalogs sync closely follows the process for [user-data CDI integrations]({{site.baseurl}}/user_guide/data_and_analytics/cloud_ingestion/integrations#product-setup).
+The setup for a catalog sync closely follows the process for [user-data CDI integrations]({{site.baseurl}}/user_guide/data_and_analytics/cloud_ingestion/integrations#product-setup).

 {% tabs %}
 {% tab Snowflake %}